Negombo

-Negombo is one of the major commercial hubs in the country and the administrative centre of Negombo Division.
+Negombo is a major commercial centre in the country and the largest city in Gampaha District, and is also the administrative centre of Negombo Division.
 Negombo has a population of about 142,136 within its divisional secretariat division.
 Negombo municipal boundary is fully extended throughout its Divisional Secretariat area.

 Negombo is known for its long sandy beaches and centuries old fishing industry.
-Negombo has a large bilingual (Sinhala/Tamil) population with a clear Roman Catholic majority.
+Negombo has a large bilingual (Sinhala/Tamil) population with a large Christian majority.

 Etymology

 The name "Negombo" is the Portuguese corruption of its Tamil name Neerkolombu.
 (Note: Excerpt for the etymology of Negombo from "Proceedings".
 International Association of Tamil Research, Department of Indian Studies, University of Malaya.
 1968. p.
 481: "In this context, it may be of interest to cite a few place-names in other parts of the Island, with a Tamil origin; in the Western Coast such as Puttalam, Ciläpam (Chilaw), Nirkolumbo (Nikumpalai, Negombo), Kalattarai (Kalutara), Pãnanturai (Pãnadura), Mätarai (Matara), Teivanturai (Dondra)...")

 The Sinhala name Migamuva comes from a legend mentioned in Rajaveliya.
 The army of King Kavantissa found bee honey in a canoe near the seashore, for Viharamahadevi who was pregnant with the prince Dutugamunu.
 Because of this, the place was named "Mee-Gomuwa".